Marrow (character): Powers and abilities

-Marrow is a mutant with the ability to enhance the growth of her skeletal structure.
-Initially this was uncontrollable, but after enhancement by a Skrull medical facility, and later by Weapon X, she can mostly control this, despite each enhancement having partially failed over time.
-She utilizes this power in many ways, including the creation of knuckle guards, spears, and projectile spikes.

-She also possesses a healing factor and enhanced immune system, much in the same vein as Wolverine since every time a bone is ripped out a wound which remains closes itself soon after.
-She also possessed two hearts to compensate for her random bone growth, so when Storm ripped one out she was able to survive.
-It's possible that the first heart could have regrown due to the healing factor.
+Marrow possesses the ability to enhance the growth of her skeletal structure.
+She uses her power in many ways, including the creation of knuckle guards, spears, and projectile spikes.
+She also has a healing factor and enhanced immune system, much in the same vein as Wolverine since every time a bone is ripped out a wound which remains closes itself soon after.
 Her bones seem to be much more durable than normal; she had easily survived heavy hits in multiple areas of her body.
-For example, Flag-Smasher hit her twice on the head with his mace without much damage, and Sabretooth likewise threw her against a wall without harm.
-She also jumped off the Brooklyn Bridge twice (something that would have resulted in death or at least crippling injuries) without any major damage, being able to walk away from the scene.
+Flag-Smasher hit her twice on the head with his mace without much damage, and Sabretooth likewise threw her against a wall without harm.
+Marrow also jumped off the Brooklyn Bridge twice (something that would have resulted in death or at least crippling injuries) without any major damage, being able to walk away from the scene.
+She possesses two hearts to compensate for her random bone growth as well, so when Storm ripped one out she was able to survive.

-Like most mutants in X-Men who possess a healing factor, Marrow is also more agile and stronger than the average woman in her age group and physical condition.
-Marrow has excellent tracking skills, spotting a hidden Prime Sentinel even a super soldier like Sabra had not noticed.
+Marrow is also more agile and stronger than the average woman in her age group and physical condition, and has excellent tracking skills.

-An often-overlooked part of Marrow's mutation is her unusual skin and hair color, which she has possessed since birth.
-In almost all of her appearances, Marrow has pink hair.
-While she is sometimes shown with a white skin tone, Marrow is more often shown to have a vivid pink tone in her skin.
-During her time with Weapon X her hair and skin color was depicted as having a notable purple tone.

-Marrow has lost her abilities since M-Day and is a "Rem," a person with visible remains of the lost mutation.

-In X-Force vol. 4 #2, it was revealed by Doctor Nemesis after much careful examination of Marrow, that while she regained her powers he also stated that she is still not a mutant and how she regained her original powers of generating bone weapons and her healing factor is unknown even to him and Cable, however, he had lied about the last part, since they had actually discovered that the process used on Marrow comes from the Earth-1287 universe.
-But the process was taxing on her CNS, her restored powers were overloading her biology and Nemesis ended that her body would give out in a years time as her cells began to spontaneously combust.